awssssssssssssss/KomplyAI/IMPLEMENTATION_PLAN.md

 - SSL certificate setup

 ## Security Considerations
-- End-to-end encryption for sensitive data
-- Role-based access control (RBAC)
-- Rate limiting for API endpoints
 - Input validation and sanitization
+- Role-based access control (RBAC) - mocked for local development
+- Rate limiting for API endpoints - disabled for local development
-- Secure storage of API keys and secrets
+- Secure storage of API keys and secrets - not applicable for local development
-- Regular security audits
+- Regular security audits - to be implemented in production version

 ## Performance Optimization
 - Database indexing for frequently queried fields